morganrivers/bash_history_improved/README.md

 ```
 sudo bash_history_backup.sh restore
 ```

+... but actually both do the same thing :) sorry if that's confusing ...
+They're always looking for the longest of the backup or the bash history and rewrite the shorter one with the longer one.

 ## Testing

 After setting this up, you can test it works with this script (all tests should pass):